Caleb Marshall

 Caleb Marshall (born March 18, 1993), popularly known as The Fitness Marshall, is an American fitness instructor and social media influencer.
-He is known for creating YouTube videos of high-energy workout routines that blend dance with exercise, aiming to make fitness accessible and enjoyable for a broad audience.
+He is known for producing YouTube workout videos that combine dance and aerobic exercise for a broad audience.
 Comparisons have been made to Richard Simmons, a likeness that Marshall himself embraces.

 Marshall started his YouTube channel in October 2014, and by 2018, he had amassed over 1 million followers.
 His workout video to "Me Too" by Meghan Trainor garnered 1 million views overnight, earning recognition from the singer herself.
-As of August 2024, The Fitness Marshall has a following of 6.6 million users on YouTube and 3.5 million on TikTok.
+As of January 2026, The Fitness Marshall has a following of 7 million users on YouTube and 3.8 million on TikTok.
 Marshall uses his platform to advocate for causes such as The Trevor Project and body positivity.

-Beyond his online success, Marshall has ventured into the fashion industry with his inclusive activewear brand, Active Booty.
-Designed to promote comfort and confidence for all body types, his clothing line has further solidified his influence and appeal to a diverse audience.
+Beyond digital content, Marshall operates Active Booty, an activewear line designed for a diverse range of body sizes.

 Background

 Marshall was born and raised in Marion, Indiana.
 From a young age, he exhibited a passion for dance and fitness.
-He attended Indiana University, where he graduated in 2015 with a degree in film production.
+He attended Indiana University, where he graduated in 2015 with a Bachelor of Arts in film production.
 During his time at university, Marshall taught cardio hip-hop classes and rediscovered his love for dance.
 He began to merge his love for dance with his interest in fitness, laying the groundwork for his future career.

+Marshall is openly gay and met Cameron Moody at the university in 2015.
+The couple became engaged in July 2021 at Drew Scott's home and married in February 2023.
+After more than a decade together, the couple filed jointly for divorce in April 2026.